 how we stay resilient when extreme weather tests our fragile old systems and finds them wanting, vulnerable and solitary, how we can create back-ups for our back-ups in essentials like water, food, heat and energy, well. we must consider that the impact of these storms on our built and transportation systems are only the beginning, and now simplify, multiply, adapt, distribute and collectivise our supports. when all the services are out on a collective emergency, this time as plumbers face a whole island of frozen pipes, good relationships with good neighbours are true security. they make the future we want to live in. these are the resilient systems we must build.

-this little peek into chore-time in winter on appleturnover farm exists both for and thanks to you, good patrons. huge gratitude, dear friends!
+this little peek into chore-time in winter on appleturnover farm exists both for and thanks to our good patrons. huge gratitude!